List of Cthulhu Mythos deities: Daoloth

 Not particularly evil, Daoloth still causes harm among humans.
-His undescribable shape causes men to go mad at the sight of him—thus, he must be summoned in pitch black.
-If not held in some sort of magic containment he continues to expand.
-If one found themself enveloped by this god, they are transported to utterly bizarre and remote worlds where said person usually meets their fate.
+His indescribable shape causes men to go mad at the sight of him—thus, he must be summoned in pitch black.
+If not held in some sort of magic containment, he continues to expand.
+If someone finds themselves enveloped by this god, they are transported to utterly bizarre and remote worlds where said person usually meets their fate.
 Daoloth worship is rather rare on Earth.

 Darkness

-Darkness (Magnum Tenebrosum, The Unnamed Darkness) is a mysterious entity spawned by Azathoth, and is the progenitor of Shub-Niggurath.
+The Darkness (Magnum Tenebrosum, The Unnamed Darkness) is a mysterious Outer God spawned by Azathoth, and is the progenitor of Shub-Niggurath.
+Very little detailed information about this god has been revealed.

+Demogorgon

+Demogorgon (also known as The Beast of Revelation) is the Outer God of the apocalypse.
+It appears as a horrid seven-headed amalgamation of multiple animals.
+It is said that when it is free, it will enlist Nyarlathotep as a supporter and destroy the whole universe.
+It is said to be so powerful that even the Great Old Ones are no match for it, and that it possesses power rivaling that of the higher Elder Gods and Outer Gods.

 D'endrrah

-D'endrrah (The Divinity) is a sort of blurry female entity of supernatural beauty, dwelling within her obsidian palace located on Mars' moon Deimos.
+D'endrrah (The Divinity) is a sort of blurry female Outer God of supernatural beauty, dwelling within her obsidian palace located on Mars' moon Deimos.
+D'endrrah was defeated by Cthulhu when it threatened to devour Earth sometime before the time of ancient Egypt.
 She lives in a hall composed of myriad mirrors that distort her appearance, which is that of a tentacled dark abyss.
 This Mythos entity is somewhat inspired by C. L. Moore's Shambleau, the illusionary Martian she-vampires of lust.
+She is also acted on behalf of Yog-Sothoth.

+Droom-Avista

+Droom-Avista (The Jester) is not a little god but a slumbering Outer God who can grant wishes.
+He knows many secrets, but he has a cruel sense of humor and distorts his worshippers' wishes, leading to unfortunate outcomes for them.
+Worshippers ask him questions in hopes of learning some secret; he reveals the secret they sought, but in a distorted, joking manner.

+He granted the Philosopher’s Stone to the high priest of Bel-Yarnak, who sought a metal more precious than gold or silver; however, because the Philosopher’s Stone possessed such tremendous power, it could not be controlled, and the entire city of Bel-Yarnak was transformed into iron, the rarest element on the planet.